Skip to Content

 Minskins love people.
 They are known for being great with families and even children.
 They also happen to get along well with other pets.

 Their athletic energy will also provide endless hours of fun.
-Watch them chase cat toys around, play with anything dangling loosely, and try to catch that red pointer light you shine on the floor.
+Watch them chase feather wands around, play with anything dangling loosely, and try to catch that red pointer light you shine on the floor.

 Minskins also seem to love a good lap to curl up in.
 That’s a good thing, as Minskins tend to be quite warm.

-Reports suggest that Minskins require lots of human companionships, as they seem to be the most comfortable with close connections.
-This is not a cat to leave alone for long periods of time.
+Reports suggest that Minskins require lots of human companionship, as they seem most comfortable with close connections.
+This is not a cat to leave alone for long periods.

 10. Minskins Prefer Stable Homes